vaspan98/bert_cord19/README.md

 Python

 ## Libraries
-PyTorch, Transformers, Pandas, Numpy, Skipy
+PyTorch, Transformers, Pandas, Numpy, Scipy

 ## Description / Goals
 The purpose of this project is the developement of a document retrieval system that returns titles and passages of scientic papers containing the answer to a given user question.
 In order, to achieve that we use different pretrained BERT models applied on the latest version of the COVID-19 Open Research Dataset (CORD-19).
 Specifically, we process the articles in the folder 'comm_use_subset' and we utilize the metadata provided in the 'all_sources_metadata_2020-03-13.csv' file. <br>